brettkolodny/karura-faq/README.md

 Your trading fees will be paid in the same two coins that you provide liquidity to.
 The ratio of these tokens reflects the ratio in the pool.

 ## What are the risks with adding to an LP pool?
 Providing liquidity to pools comes with some risks.
-You can learn more about those risks here https://wiki.acala.network/karura/defi-hub/swap/lp-returns-and-risks
+You can learn more about those risks [here](https://wiki.acala.network/karura/defi-hub/swap/lp-returns-and-risks).

 ## Do I need to claim my LP tokens?
 Yes.